anilabraham-IT/IntuneEDU/IntuneEDU/how-do-i-manage-settings.md

 7. Review your choices.
 Click **Finish** to save your changes.

 ## Conflicting settings in Intune for Education
 It's possible to apply conflicting settings in the same group.
 When your assign these settings to a device or user, an error may occur.
-Errors are the result of the user or device being a member of groups that have conflicting settings.
+The error occurs when the groups that the user or device belongs to are configured with conflicting setting values.

 For example, Esperanza is a member of the *6th Grade* group and is also a member of group called *Earth Science*.
 You want to assign a homepage setting to *6th Grade*.
 Then you configure the same homepage setting, with a different value, and assign it to *Earth Science*.
 Esperanza, belonging to both groups, is assigned these conflicting homepage settings.
 This assignment results in an error.
 Learn how to view and monitor setting errors in [settings errors report](what-are-reports.md).